(Formerly "From Tools to Relationships")

 Enhancing team communication with those that you serve

-Team Communication and Relationships Program is a unique and innovative virtual program that focuses on the interpersonal skills of empathic communication and proactive conflict management within teams, between teams and with those we serve.
+Team Communication and Relationships Program is a unique and innovative virtual program that focuses on the interpersonal skills of empathic communication, negotiation, proactive conflict management and partnership with patients, families, populations and those we serve.

 This highly interactive program blends didactics, case studies, demonstration, practice, and feedback (including web-based videotaped) to support individual personalized learning experiences to improve communication and relationships within teams and with other teams that you collaborate with - in the areas of: